ironsmile/tank4eta/README.md

 **Option 1** - You can grab an already built binary from the GitHub's [release page](https://github.com/ironsmile/tank4eta/releases).
 But I am limited how many different targets I can support with builds.

 **Option 2** - If your OS is not in the list you will have to run it from source.
-Luckily python is now ubiquitous and PyGame is a breeze to install via pip.
-First, make sure you have PyGame 1.* installed.
+Luckily python is now ubiquitous and PyGame (with extended image support) is a breeze to install via pip.
+First, make sure you have Python3 and PyGame 1.9.* installed.
 The game can be started with `python app.py`.
 All assets you would need are included in the repo.
 In short, you have to run the following:

 ```
 pip install pygame